leynos/lag-complexity/docs/adr-depth-classifier-onnx.md

 The Cognitive Clutch selects between fast heuristic inference and logic-augmented generation (LAG) using a composite **Complexity** signal.
-The LAG Complexity design document defines a provider-based architecture where independent signals (e.g., depth, ambiguity) are computed, normalised via **Sigma**, and aggregated with weights and schedules.
+The LAG Complexity design document defines a provider-based architecture where independent signals (e.g., depth, ambiguity) are computed, normalized via **Sigma**, and aggregated with weights and schedules.
 The depth provider must output a scalar score that correlates with the compositional reasoning load of a textual question while meeting production constraints: low latency,